-Panic Duo also recently performed the opening concert of the 2013 Paderewski Festival in Paso Robles, to great acclaim.
+Panic Duo also performed the opening concert of the 2013 Paderewski Festival in Paso Robles, to great acclaim.
 They “wowed the audience… the Festival opened with thunderous applause” (Scott Brennan, Paso Robles Daily News), and “played with great bravado, passion and skill” (Krysta Close, USC Polish Music Center).

-Panic Duo have performed at venues including Leo S. Bing Theater at LACMA, the California Center for the Arts, Thayer and Newman Halls in Los Angeles, California State University Los Angeles and Classical Encounters Foundation, and were the artists in residence for the 2013 New Lens Concert Series.
+Panic Duo have performed at venues including Zipper Hall, Leo S. Bing Theater at LACMA, the California Center for the Arts, Thayer and Newman Halls in Los Angeles, California State University Los Angeles and Classical Encounters Foundation, and were the artists in residence for the 2013 New Lens Concert Series.